The Sister District Team

 Co-Founder Candis Mitchell maintains responsibility for technology issues and technological organization.
 Additionally, she is responsible for the financial planning and record keeping of the Sister District Project.
 Candis graduated from the University of North Carolina at Chapel Hill with a B.S., holds a M.A. from The George Washington University, and received a J.D. from Tulane University.

 Lala Wu, director of engagement and partnerships

 Co-Founder Lala Wu leads the efforts to build out the Sister District Project's organizational infrastructure to support meaningful, sustained engagement by volunteers and donors both during critical election seasons, and year-round.
 She works to ensure that as the Sister District community grows, it grows together with and amplifies the efforts of other existing and emerging local efforts.
-Lala received her B.A. from Barnard College of Columbia University, and her J.D. from the University of California, Berkeley.
+Lala received her B.A. from Barnard College of Columbia University, and her J.D. from the University of California at Berkeley.

 ADVISORY Committee & STAFF Volunteers

 The Sister District Project is fortunate to have on its team an incredible group of exceptionally dedicated volunteers who help to carry out core functions of the organization.
 The Sister District Project is also advised by a number of experts in the fields of politics, policy, community organizing, technology, finance, law, and beyond.